cypress-io/cypress-documentation/content/api/commands/route.md

 | `url`        | `null`  | String or RegExp url to match against request urls                                |

-You can also set options for all [`cy.wait()`](/api/commands/wait)'s `requestTimeout` and `responseTimeout` globally in [configuration](/guides/references/configuration) to control how long to wait for the request and response of a supplied route.
+You can also set options for all [`cy.wait()`](/api/commands/wait)'s `requestTimeout` and `responseTimeout` globally in the [configuration file](/guides/references/configuration) to control how long to wait for the request and response of a supplied route.

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)